ClintMclean74/SDRReradiationSpectrumAnalyzer/README.md

 Installation Instructions
 -------------------------

-You need to install the rtl sdr dongle according to this guide:
+Skywave linux already has drivers and other applications installed for sdrs, although if using Windows or other Linux versions then you need to also install the rtl sdr dongle according to this guide:

 http://www.rtl-sdr.com/tag/zadig/

 If you need to buy the dongle I would also recommend